Pavlos Fyssas: Death

 The Hellenic Police received a call at 23:57 the same night, in which the caller stated that a group of 50 people had assembled and were armed with bats, at the intersection of Kefallinias Street and Panagi Tsaldari Avenue in Keratsini.
-They were reportedly heading towards a shop-cafe called Korali (Coral).
+They were reportedly heading towards a cafe called Korali (Coral).
 At 23:59, a DIAS motorcycle police unit of eight was instructed to enter the area.
-The police officers reached the Coral cafe, where 30 people were assembled outside, a number of whom started to run towards Tsaldari Avenue, where another group of 60 people had already assembled.
+The police officers reached the cafe, where 30 people were assembled outside, a number of whom started to run towards Tsaldari Avenue, where another group of 60 people had already assembled.
 There the police officers found Fyssas injured with stab wounds.
 While still conscious, Fyssas indicated Giorgios Roupakias, who was still on site, as the perpetrator of the attack.
 Roupakias was then arrested.
 Fyssas was transported to the General Hospital of Nikea, where his death was confirmed.

-Roupakias called the central office of Golden Dawn and it was claimed that he had spoken with Nikolaos Michaloliakos while the latter was at his residence at the time; this was later confirmed by police officers.
+Roupakias called the central office of Golden Dawn and spoke with Nikolaos Michaloliakos while the latter was at his residence at the time; this was later confirmed by police.

 Suspect

 Giorgios Roupakias worked in the cafeteria of the offices of the neo-fascist political party Golden Dawn.
 Roupakias was released from pre-trial custody in March 2016 despite having admitted to the murder to a judge after spending the legal maximum time in custody before trial proceedings.
-He was subsequently required to stay in his home except for court appearances, with armed guards keeping him both restricted and protected.
+He was subsequently required to stay under house arrest except for court appearances, with armed guards keeping him both restricted and protected.